 Ph.D., Penn State, 2002

-Christine Harold, Associate Professor, teaches courses in rhetorical criticism, rhetorical theory, and cultural studies.
-Her research explores opportunities for meaningful political action in a world increasingly defined by the logics and rhetorics of the marketplace.
-Her book, OurSpace: Resisting the Corporate Control of Culture evaluates strategies of resistance to the commercialization of public life.
+Christine Harold is Professor and Chair of the Department of Communication.
+She teaches courses in rhetorical criticism, rhetorical theory, and popular cultural studies.
+Her scholarship analyzes the politics of consumerism and explores opportunities for meaningful political action in a world increasingly defined by the logics and rhetorics of the marketplace.
+Her forthcoming book, Things Worth Keeping: The Value of Attachment in a Disposable World (2020, University of Minnesota Press), looks at the relationship between mass production, product attachment, and consumer waste.
+Her first book, OurSpace: Resisting the Corporate Control of Culture (2007, 2009 University of Minnesota Press) evaluates strategies of resistance to the commercialization of public life.
 Among other venues, her work has appeared in Public Culture, Rhetoric and Public Affairs, Critical Studies in Media Communication, and JAC.
-She is currently at work on a book about the intersections between product design, mass consumption, and environmental sustainability.
 Dr. Harold serves on the editorial boards of the Quarterly Journal of Speech, Western Journal of Communication, and Communication and Critical/Cultural Studies.

 Harold, C. (2015).
 “The Big One that Got Away” in Michael Moore and the Rhetoric of Documentary, Thomas W. Benson and Brian Snee, eds.
 Carbondale: Southern Illinois University Press.